 Originally I used my own name and let it expire because it contained no relevant keywords.
-Later I realized my mistake and my branding should contain my name if possible, so I went back to buy it again.
+Later I realized my mistake and decided my branding should contain my name if possible, so I went back to buy it again.
 Someone had bought it.

 I made another error.
 I chose a keyword that was too narrow.

 I’m a wildlife artist, so I called my site wildlifeartstore.com.
 It made sense as I was selling my own wildlife art prints for a living.
 I had a specific topic and thought I knew my target audience.
-I did, but I didn’t account for the subsequent change in direction.
+I did, but I didn’t account for my subsequent change in direction.

 I discovered that my blogs were being read by other artists, not by art buyers, and I had to expand my reach beyond just wildlife.